-- Is the issue caused, at least in part, by inadequate systems or equipment?
+Is the issue caused, at least in part, by inadequate systems or equipment?

+>

-Leadership and Education: The leadership and education analysis examines how we prepare our leaders to lead the fight from squad leader to 4-star general/admiral and their overall professional development.
+> Leadership and Education: The leadership and education analysis examines how we prepare our leaders to lead the fight from squad leader to 4-star general/admiral and their overall professional development.

+>

-- Does leadership understand the scope of the problem?
+> - Does leadership understand the scope of the problem?

-- Does leadership have resources at its disposal to correct the issue?
+> - Does leadership have resources at its disposal to correct the issue?

+>

-Personnel: The personnel analysis examines availability of qualified people for peacetime, wartime, and various contingency operations to support a capability gap by restructuring.
+> Personnel: The personnel analysis examines the availability of qualified people for peacetime, wartime, and various contingency operations to support a capability gap by restructuring.

+>

-- Is the issue caused, at least in part, by inability or decreased ability to place qualified and trained personnel in the correct occupational specialties?
+> - Is the issue caused, at least in part, by the inability or decreased ability to place qualified and trained personnel in the correct occupational specialties?

-- Are the right personnel in the right positions (skill set match)?
+> - Are the right personnel in the right positions (skill set match)?